arbor-sim/arbor/doc/contrib/pr.rst

 `Github specific <https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork>`_,
 here the steps for how to do this (with just ``git``).

+Alongside the instruction, an example situation will be given.
+Here, it is assumed that you've created your own Github fork of the Arbor repo, and that you have this cloned to disk (and the ``origin`` remote points to your fork of Arbor on Github).
+We'll setup a new remote called ``upstream``, pointing to the ``arbor-sim/arbor`` repo.
-Alongside the instruction, an example situation will be given assuming you have the Arbor main repo setup as a remote called ``upstream``, you want to commit to pull request number ``321``, opened by a Github user called ``github_user_007``, who named the branch they're trying to merge ``my_special_branch``, in their fork of the Arbor repo called ``arbor-sim`` (which is the default when you fork on Github).
+The example situation is that you want to commit to pull request number ``321``, opened by a Github user called ``github_user_007``, who named the branch they're trying to merge ``my_special_branch``, in their fork of the Arbor repo called ``arbor-sim`` (which is the default when you fork on Github).